MarquezProject/marquez/docs/quickstart.md

 > **Note:** Marquez provides a `default` namespace to record metadata, but we encourage you to create your own.

+With our `wedata` namespace created, we can start recording job and dataset metadata.

 #### STEP 2: CREATE A DATASOURCE

 Each dataset must be associated with a _datasource_.
 A `datasource` is the physical location of a dataset, such as a table in PostgreSQL, or a file in S3.
-A datasource enables the grouping of physical datasets to their physical source.
+A datasource enables the mapping of physical datasets to their physical source.

 ##### REQUEST